-A Michigan axe is a large felling axe with a thicker profile and rounded, curved head suited for cutting through the large, frozen trees of Michigan state.
+A Michigan axe is a large felling axe with a thicker profile and rounded, curved head suited for cutting through Michigan state’s large, frozen trees.
 The advantage of a Michigan axe is that it won’t chip when cutting down dense, frozen trees and will penetrate more deeply into the trunk.

 A Michigan axe works best to quickly cut the wood into pieces according to your desired sizes.
 While there are other tools you can use to cut down trees, a Michigan axe work best for trees in cold weather locations.
 With a Michigan axe, you can reduce the time you spend cutting each tree or log.

 Read on to learn more about the Michigan axe, its use, and its features.

 It’s a type of felling axe with a sharp shape.
 Its curved head makes it perfect for chopping denser wood and large trees.
 Michigan axes gained popularity in the 1860s.
 Almost every felling axe is named after an area or state, so you can probably guess that Michigan axes originated in Michigan.
 Originally, these axes were designed to meet the requirements of lodgers or lumberjacks who cut white pine trees.
 Of course, some people also used it to cut different types of trees.

 Why was a different axehead design required for this region?
 It’s because the people in Michigan often had to cut large frozen trees, such as the dense White Pine.
 The Michigan axe was designed to cut down frozen trees that are otherwise difficult with a normal felling axe.
 Its curved head is unique compared to most straight-edged axes.
 This axe has a rounded heel and toe design that helps it cut into the tree deeper and prevents it from chipping from the frozen wood.

 Michigan axe is not a versatile tool, but it is used for specific work, including:

 - Chopping large trees